danfuzz/samizdat/doc/language-guide/02-data.md

 abides by the syntax for identifiers in the language, then the double quotes may be omitted in this already-shortened form.

-If a value written in one of these forms has a type tag that corresponds to one of the core types and a data payload of that type, then it is equivalent to the same value written out in the "native" way for that core type.

 ```
 @["heartState": @pure]        # a "heart state" value
 @[heartState: @pure]          # shorthand for same